marioDAM/marioDAM/README.md

 ### 💼  Things that I'm currently studing on:
 I develop software of all kinds and always try to learn new concepts.
 Each application to be developed is a world to be discovered

-- Finish my Computer Engineering Master Degree
+- Completing my higher degree
 - Taking online courses about Data Science and Machine Learning
 - Business practices on [bi4 Group Spain](https://github.com/bi4group) 🚀 *coming soon*